manabie-com/togo/README.md

 #### Remarks:
 > I love my solution because I followed the Ruby on Rails standards and bes practices. <br/> <br/>
-> Anti patterns was practiced in my solution by not having an Overweight Models and Controllers. <br/>
+> Anti patterns was strictly observed in my solution by not having an overweight Models and Controllers. <br/>
-> I also used interactor for my design pattern.
+> I also used interactor for my design patterns.
 It is a simple, single-purpose object.
 Interactors are used to encapsulate your application's business logic.
 Each interactor represents one thing that your application does.  <br/>